foreza/OLD-forezagithubio/README.md

 ##Changelog

+- v2.1
+  - Added more helpful comments to the index.
+  - Cleared up on of the sections, and reduced overall vanity (who cares about coffee lover? seriously.)
+  - Made an about page that mirrors the index.

+Todo:
+  - Still fix project pages/deal with hosting/fix images
+  - Construct the about page based off of prior content from both work/projects page.
+  - Less is good.

 - v2.0
   - Added better SEO (search engine optimization) to my site.
   - Actually went and understood what it actually does.